omeka/classic-enduser/docs/Content/Shortcodes.md

 At the top of the Item page is a list of the files associated with that item.
 Clicking on one will bring you to the file page; for example http://youromekainstallation/omeka/admin/files/show/752.

-At the top of the page is a header containing the file ID \# and file title; for example File \#752: “The File Title”.
+At the top of the page is a header containing the file ID \# and file title; for example File \#752: "The File Title".
 The integer following the \# sign is the ID; in this instance it would be 752.
 To return this file, the shortcode would be `[file id=752]`

 ## Plugin Shortcodes